ansible/ansible/docs/docsite/rst/reference_appendices/galaxy.rst

         version: 775396299f2da1f519f0d8885022ca2d6ee80ee8
         name: composer

 When dependencies are encountered by ``ansible-galaxy``, it will automatically install each dependency to the ``roles_path``.
-To understand how dependencies are handled during play execution, see :doc:`playbooks_reuse_roles`.
+To understand how dependencies are handled during play execution, see :ref:`playbooks_reuse_roles`.

 .. note::